-- Since ashwagandha possesses immunity boosting properties, it makes it dangerous for patients afflicted with autoimmune dieases (read: your own immune system acts against you), like AIDS, HIV, and Lupus.
+- Since ashwagandha possesses immunity boosting properties, it may be dangerous for patients with autoimmune diseases (read: your own immune system acts against you), like AIDS, HIV, and Lupus.

-- Ashwagandha should never be consumed by pregnant or nursing mothers as it has the potential to intefere with the nutrition received by the fetus or baby.
-There have also been reported cases of some preganant women being afflicted with gastrointestinal problems.
+- Ashwagandha should never be consumed by pregnant or nursing mothers as it has the potential to interfere with the nutrition received by the fetus or baby.
+There have also been reported cases of some pregnant women experiencing gastrointestinal problems.